caktus/guidebook/docs/testing/index.md

 Unlike database changes, changes to files on the test system are not automatically cleaned up after a test.

-If your test is creating files explicitly, it\'s not hard to clean up in the `tearDown` method.
+If your test is creating files explicitly, it's not hard to clean up in the `tearDown` method.
 But when testing things like file uploads, Django is creating files that your test is not directly aware of.
 You might want to use a custom test runner to set up a temporary media directory when testing starts and clean it up when done.
-See [MEDIA\_ROOT and Django Tests](https://www.caktusgroup.com/blog/2013/06/26/media-root-and-django-tests/)
+See [MEDIA_ROOT and Django Tests](https://www.caktusgroup.com/blog/2013/06/26/media-root-and-django-tests/)

 #### Debugging when tests fail

-When a test assertion fails, sometimes it\'s not obvious why.
+When a test assertion fails, sometimes it's not obvious why.
 Most assertion methods have an optional argument you can use to add output when the assertion fails.
 For example:

     self.assertTrue(form.is_valid(), form.errors)

-will not only assert that your form is valid, but print the errors as part of the failure message if it\'s not.
+will not only assert that your form is valid, but print the errors as part of the failure message if it's not.

-I wouldn\'t spend the time to add this kind of failure output to every assertion, but it can be incredibly useful to add this temporarily when a test is failing mysteriously.
+I wouldn't spend the time to add this kind of failure output to every assertion, but it can be incredibly useful to add this temporarily when a test is failing mysteriously.